Welcome to today's edition of the Rush 24-7 podcast.

 Are people's opinions that fluid?

-Well, take women anybody.
+Well, take women, anybody.

-I mean, the only demographic Obama still has is blacks 95 to 3 in whatever poll you look at.
+I mean, the only demographic Obama still has is blacks, 95 to 3, in whatever poll you look at.

-Uh but uh you know me.
+But you know me.

-I I've I've always had a uh an arm's length with these polls because I think they're used to make news, but I've all also said that once you get into into October, and as you get closer to the election, the pollsters all start getting concerned about about accuracy and their legacy for the next round of elections and so forth.
+But I've also said that once you get into October, and as you get closer to the election, the pollsters all start getting concerned about accuracy and their legacy for the next round of elections and so forth.

 So they always tighten up and they always get closer to reality as you get closer to the election.

-I mean, how was the old cliche?
+I mean, what is the old cliche?

-That debates don't matter.
+Nah, debates don't matter.

 How many of you have heard that in past presidential elections?

-My my point is is if we've got polling data now that shows Romney ahead wherever he's ahead.
+See, my point is, is if we've got polling data now that shows Romney ahead, wherever he's ahead, I think he's been ahead for months or weeks.

 I don't think it happened overnight.